barishm/FMI-ComputerGraphics/README.md

 # Drawing App

-SimplePaint is a basic drawing application developed in Java using Java AWT and Java Swing.
+Drawing App is a basic drawing application developed in Java using Java AWT and Java Swing.
 It provides a simple and low-level interface for users to create drawings, making it a beginner-friendly tool.

 ## Features